-On 4th of April 1990, King Baudouin stepped down for 36 hours to allow the bill on abortion to enter into Belgian law.
+On the 4th of April 1990, King Baudouin stepped down for 36 hours to allow the bill on abortion to enter into Belgian law.

-As in many countries throughout the World, the Head of State must sign the bill before it becomes official.
-It is only a final and formal process which usually does not raise any issues.
+As in many countries throughout the world, the Head of State must sign the bill before it becomes official.
+It’s a mere formality that usually does not raise any issues.
 But Belgium is Belgium.
 When presented with the bill, the devoutly Catholic King Baudouin told then Prime Minister Wilfried Martens that he could not, in good conscience, sign a law permitting abortion.